 In challenging times and beyond, companies that live their customers’ values and focus on doing better will foster relationships that last.

 “Customers want services that grow and change as they do.
 We have heard loud and clear that ease of use, interoperability, and a clear upgrade path drive long-term strategic relevance.
-We started a revolution in the category with our Evergreen model.
-Now, we’re delivering on our vision of a Modern Data Experience.”
+We started a revolution in the category with our Evergreen model.”

 Charles Giancarlo, CEO, Pure Storage